-Nicholas Higgins, Ph.D.Associate Professor of Political Science
+Nicholas Higgins, Ph.D.Associate Professor, Political Science

 Unit: Criminal Justice and Legal Studies